Eyescale/Consensus/Release/Version-2.0/README.txt

 		Examples/1_Schematize/yak.new
 		Examples/3_TM.multi/TM-head_cell.story

-    6. EENO Register Variables
+    6. EENO Register Variables	[UPDATE:2023-04-03]

 	The EENO Register Variables %<?> and %<!> allow subsequent references to the EENO query results to be made by the narrative, using

 		%<?>	to represent event = first match
-		%<!>	to represent the complementary match (variable or value) in case of assignment expression - if marked
+		%<!>	to represent the overall query result in case of an assignment expression - if marked
 		%<	to represent src = proxy to the corresponding connection

 	The rules of assignment described in the Changes section of this document